-Changing Your Name After Divorce - For You, For Your Child
+Changing Your Name After Divorce in Montgomery County - For You, For Your Child

 Divorce and Name Changes in Pennsylvania

-When it comes to a husband or wife wishing to return to their maiden name, they need only fill out the proper documentation and submit to the designated offices.
-In Pennsylvania, the Office of Prothonotary is in charge of name changing after a couple divorces.
-There, the petitioner will fill out a Notice to Retake Prior Surname and submit all the appropriate supplemental files that go with it.
-Once it has been certified, it makes obtaining the various other forms of identification much easier.
-The individual in question can then easily move onto their driver's license, Social Security ID and various other credit cards.
+In the process of a divorce, one must merely file a praecipe to change his or her name.
+Once your request for a name change has been approved, you will need to get certified copies of the authorized name change documentation.
+In Pennsylvania, the Office of Prothonotary is in charge of name changes after a couple divorces.
+Once it has been certified, it makes obtaining other forms of identification much easier.
+The individual in question can then easily move onto his or her driver's license, Social Security ID, and credit cards.

-On the other hand, proving your child needs to change their name is a bit more complicated.
-In order to effectively accomplish this you will need court approval to do so.
-The burden is on you to prove that it is in the best interests of your child to have their name changed to your maiden or surname.
+On the other hand, changing your child’s name is more complicated: you will need court approval to do so.
+The burden is on you to prove that it is in your child’s best interests to have his or her name changed to your surname.
 While not an impossible task, it can be an uphill climb that almost always demands knowledgeable representation to accomplish.

-It is highly recommended that you consult with your Montgomery County family law attorney to discuss your options when it comes to name changing for both yourself and your child.
-Contact the Law Offices of Sheryl R. Rentz, P.C. today and schedule an appointment to discuss your case at length.
+Talk to a Montgomery County family law attorney to discuss your options when it comes to a name change.
+Contact the Law Offices of Sheryl R. Rentz, P.C., and schedule an appointment to discuss your case at length.
+Get the help you need to move on with your life, with a clean slate.
 The number to dial is (610) 645-0100.
+Call today!